-David Shaw is Vice President of Communications & Marketing.
+David Shaw was the Vice President of Communications & Marketing until February 2019.
 He joined the Parks Conservancy in 2004 and has overseen communications efforts during a busy and productive time of organizational growth.
 David and his team lead the Conservancy’s activities in branding, media relations, social media, graphic design, online communications, member publications, and content strategy.

 In partnership with the NPS and Presidio Trust, David has led key communications campaigns for major projects, including the Alcatraz visitor experience, “@Large: Ai Weiwei on Alcatraz,”, the Muir Woods Centennial, Lands End visitor improvements, Trails Forever, One Tam, and the 75th anniversary of the Golden Gate Bridge.